SamSun0530/receipeCreator/README.md

-# FridgeAI
+# ReceipeCreator

-**FridgeAI** turns a photo of your fridge or pantry into a practical cooking plan.
+**ReceipeCreator** turns a photo of your fridge or pantry into a practical cooking plan.
 Upload an image, and the system identifies ingredients, finds similar recipes from a vector database, and uses a large language model to pick the best match, suggest substitutions from what you already have, and list anything you still need to buy.

 ---